ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ### Valkey ACL user list

-Valkey comes with a `default` user that you could use, but it is better to declare one more specific for Ghost.
+Valkey comes with a `default` user that you could use, but it is better to declare a more specific one for Ghost.
 Since [Valkey supports Access Control Lists](https://valkey.io/topics/acl/), you can declare the users you need in an ACL file:

 1. Create a new `users.acl` file in the `configs` folder: